wyozi/gmod-nettable/README.md

 end
 if CLIENT then
 	hook.Add("HUDPaint", "Test", function()
-		-- Again, nettable is a normal table so it (or its subtable) can be iterated normally for i,v in pairs(t.msgs or {}) do draw.SimpleText(v, "DermaDefaultBold", 100, 100 + i*15)
+		-- Again, nettable is a normal table so it can be iterated normally for i,v in pairs(t.msgs or {}) do draw.SimpleText(v, "DermaDefaultBold", 100, 100 + i*15)
 		end